 Unlike amniocentesis, CVS does not detect neural tube defects such as spina bifida.
 A blood test is therefore recommended at 15-20 weeks gestation to detect neural tube defects.

-CVS is performed earlier in pregnancy than amniocentesis, usually between 10-13 weeks of gestation.
-The procedure is performed under ultrasound guidance.
+CVS is performed earlier in pregnancy than amniocentesis, usually between 10 and 13 weeks of gestation, and is performed under ultrasound guidance.

 There are two methods of withdrawing the sample, depending on the position of the placenta.
 If the placenta is in back of the fetus, the physician inserts a thin tube through the vagina/cervix.
 In the other method, when the placenta is in front of the fetus, a small needle is inserted through the abdomen, similar to amniocentesis.
 Using gentle suction, the doctor removes a very small amount of chorionic villi for laboratory analysis.

 Some women feel cramping or pressure, while others do not find it uncomfortable.
-Like amniocentesis, there is a small risk of miscarriage (less than 1 percent).
+Like amniocentesis, there is a small risk of miscarriage (less than 1%).
 If performed earlier than 10 weeks’ gestation, there is an associated risk of limb defects.

 Prenatal Fragile X DNA testing is reliable and accurate.
 A maternal blood sample may be requested to ensure the prenatal sample does not contain any maternal cells.

-The laboratory techniques used include both PCR and Southern analyses.
+The laboratory techniques used include both polymerase chain reaction (PCR) and Southern blot analysis test.
 PCR is able to determine the size of premutation, intermediate and normal alleles.
-Southern analysis better defines full mutation size alleles and whether the gene is working or not Methylation.
+Southern analysis better defines full mutation size alleles and whether the gene is working or has been methylated.
 This process occurs early in the pregnancy in a fetus with a full mutation.

 The CGG repeat size can be accurately determined in amniotic cells.
 However, in CVS it may be difficult to determine the methylation status in large premutation and small full mutation alleles.
 Though this is rare, in these cases an amniocentesis is recommended to clarify the fetal status.
 On rare occasions, the CVS may yield no result (less than 1% of the time) and an amniocentesis is then recommended.

-In most cases, results of prenatal testing can take from 3-5 weeks; the cells must be cultured in the laboratory for 1-2 weeks and then analysis requires 7-12 days.
-However, recently some labs have offered “direct” testing of CVS which involves testing the tissue directly before culturing the cells and getting a “preliminary” result in about one week.
-(Southern analysis on DNA from cultured cells is also performed to confirm the “preliminary” result).
+In most cases, results of prenatal testing can take 3-5 weeks; the cells must be cultured in the laboratory for one to two weeks and then analysis requires seven to 12 days.
+However, recently some labs have offered direct testing of CVS that involves testing the tissue directly before culturing the cells and getting a preliminary result in about one week.
+(Southern analysis on DNA from cultured cells is also performed to confirm the preliminary result).

-PGD is a process whereby a woman achieves a pregnancy by in-vitro fertilization (IVF) with an unaffected embryo.
+Preimplantation genetic diagnosis is a process whereby a woman achieves a pregnancy by in vitro fertilization (IVF) with an unaffected embryo.
 IVF is an assisted reproductive technology in which after stimulating the ovaries to produce multiple eggs for fertilization, the eggs are removed from the ovary, and fertilized in the laboratory.
 Then a single cell from each fertilized egg is sent to a PGD laboratory.
 The cells are then tested for the FMR1 mutation and then only those eggs without a mutation are implanted into the woman’s womb.
 This procedure has been used for other genetic conditions.

-The accuracy of PGD is 95-98 percent; therefore prenatal testing by CVS or amniocentesis is recommended later in the pregnancy.
+The accuracy of PGD is 95-98%; therefore prenatal testing by CVS or amniocentesis is recommended later in the pregnancy.